klukaszek/markdown-blog/CIFAR-10-MLP.md

   - K-Fold-Cross-Validation
   - Dataloaders
   - Classification
-description: Adapted assignment Jupyter Notebook from CIS*4780 Computational Intelligence
+description: My second adapted Jupyter Notebook from CIS*4780 Computational Intelligence
 ---
-# Neural Network Exploration for CIFAR-10 Image Classification
+# Building Multilayer Perceptrons And Validating Them Using CIFAR-10

 This document details an exploration of Feed-Forward Neural Networks (FFNNs), Deep Neural Networks (DNNs), and Multi-Layer Perceptrons (MLPs) for classifying images from the CIFAR-10 dataset.
 The focus is on understanding the impact of various hyperparameters and architectural choices.